meiruzhong/Standard-error-calculation/README.md

 # Standard-error-calculation
-Use python to calculate the standard error, which is defined as the standard deviation of its sampling distribution by Wikipedia.
+Calculate the standard error in python, which is defined as the standard deviation of its sampling distribution by Wikipedia.

 Create a Python computer program to compute the mean and standard error given a population:
 Assume that the population consists of all whole numbers (integers) from and including 0 to and including 10000.